beobal/cassandra/src/java/org/apache/cassandra/tcm/TCM_implementation.md

 ## Commit Request: PaxosBackedProcessor, DistributedMetadataLogKeyspace, Retry

 When a CMS node receives a commit request, it deserializes and attempts to execute the transformation using `PaxosBackedProcessor`.
-Paxos backed processor stores an entire cluster metadata log in the `cluster_metadata.``distributed_metadata_log` table.
+Paxos backed processor stores an entire cluster metadata log in the `system_cluster_metadata.``distributed_metadata_log` table.
 It performs a simple CAS LWT that attempts to append a new entry to the log with an `Epoch` that is strictly consecutive to the last one. `Epoch` is a monotonically incrementing counter of `ClusterMetadata` versions.

 Both remote and paxos-backed processors are using `Retry` class for managing retries.
 Remote processor sets a deadline for its retries using `tcm_await_timeout`.
 CMS-local processor permits itself to use at most `tcm_rpc_timeout` for its attempts to retry.